Angela Berry-White: Playing career

 Angela Berry White played soccer at George Mason University.
 While at George Mason in the 1980s, she was a three-time All-American soccer player.
-She was also a member of the USA national teams in 1988, 1992, and 1994.
+She was a member of the United States national team in 1992 and 1993.
 She played in the USWISL for Cincinnati and Columbus.
 She was inducted into the Indiana Soccer Hall of Fame in 2007.

 Coaching career

 Berry-White began her coaching career as an assistant women's soccer coach at Butler University and Indiana University.
-She has been the girls' soccer head coach of Brebeuf Jesuit Preparatory School since 2014.
+She was the girls' soccer head coach of Brebeuf Jesuit Preparatory School for eleven years, from 2014 to 2024.

+Berry-White was hired as the head coach at IU Indy prior to the 2025 season.